lambdaworks/zio-elasticsearch/docs/overview/zio_prelude_schema.md

 Here is an example of creating schema for custom type `User` and using implicit schema to create accessors which results in type safe query methods.
 You can also represent a field from nested structures with type-safe query methods, using the `/` operator on accessors, as shown below.

-If your field name has different naming in Elasticsearch index then you can use `@fieldName("")` annotation, in which case library will use name from annotation when making request as you can see in `User` case class for `id` field
+If your field name has different naming in Elasticsearch's index then you can use `@fieldName("")` annotation, in which case library will use name from annotation when making the request as you can see in `User` case class for `id` field.

 ```scala
 final case class Address(street: String, number: Int)